By CJ Kazilek

 The Phoenix metropolitan area, like many large cities, has problems with air pollution at certain times of the year.
 You can do a simple experiment to determine some of the factors that affect air pollution.

-Most papers publish some air pollution readings on the same page as the weather forecast.
-Try making a graph of the various items in the weather report and see if you can determine what factors contribute to high pollution days.
+Using information from these sources, try to make a graph of the various items in the weather report and see if you can determine what factors contribute to high pollution days.

 You can usually find information for: